-We have enhanced our ERP features during the current year.
-We have also invested in new tools for our unified infrastructure monitoring, management and customer relationship management.
+We continue to invest in tools and technologies to automate business processes across functions.
 The investments are made with a view to improve customer experience by optimizing business processes, enable automation and analytics with the large pool of data that is collected.